nebblu/ACTio-ReACTio/README.md

 ### C) Functions to edit for custom background expansion:
-**Note** to use these functions in your new model, you should initialise a spline with H(a) - run hubble_init : see SpecialFunctions.cpp
+**Note** to use these functions in your new model, you should initialise a spline with H(a) - run hubble_init : see reactions/src/SpecialFunctions.cpp for the function and reactions/examples/reaction_cg.cpp for an example

 * `bespokehub` : Normalised Hubble expansion: $\frac{H}{H_0}$ (this can involve a solution to some ODE)
 * `bespokehubd` : $aH \frac{dH}{da} \frac{1}{H_0^2}$